 The department aims to provide a diverse and inclusive range of play opportunities for youth throughout the city.
 A key part in selecting the right playground replacement is community input.

-Residents had the opportunity to give feedback on the four playground options below in November.
-Based on the collective response, Option D will be recommended for Westerville City Council approval.
+With a playground replacement scheduled for the Sports Complex in 2020, residents had the opportunity to give feedback on four options last fall.
+Based on the collective response, Option D (pictured below) was recommended and approved by Westerville City Council.

 The playground at the Sports Complex is now closed to makes these improvements.